 Sometimes people make a wrong turn while driving.
 But imagine taking a wrong turn while flying a plane!
 Read on to fly through the math on one pilot who took a very wrong turn, which earned him the nickname “Wrong Way” Corrigan.

 A rubber ducky is a great toy for bathtime — unless the duck is bigger than your whole house, like the world’s largest rubber ducky!
 Read on to swim through the math in this gigantic bath toy.

 Pennies are always only worth 1 cent…right?
 Not all of them.
 Read on to crunch the numbers behind messed-up money and how that makes some pennies more valuable than others!

 Dogs and cats usually don’t get along — except when they’re partners in crime.
 Read on to see how a cat and dog duo work together to do the math and escape from their kitchen every day!

-Bedtime Math fan Alan D-S. asked us a great question: how many buildings are there in the world?
-Read on to build up the math and find out the answer!
+Bedtime Math fan Aliza W. just asked us a great question: are there more girls or boys in the world?
+Read on to discover the numbers in boys vs. girls!

 Grown-ups say you’re not supposed to play with your food.
 But what if there’s art and math involved with it?
 Read on to play with the math in playing with your food!

 One of the most fun things about numbers is the patterns they make.
 It’s even more fun when the number patterns can be found in nature, like Fibonacci numbers.
 Read on to find out about the Fibonacci pattern and celebrate Fibonacci Day today!